open-telemetry/opentelemetry-specification/specification/library-guidelines.md

     Note: some of these support multiple protocols (e.g. gRPC, Thrift, etc).
 The exact list of protocols to implement in the exporters is TBD.

-    Other vendor-specific exporters (exporters that implement vendor protocols) should not be included in language libraries and should be placed elsewhere (the exact approach for storing and maintaining vendor-specific exporters will be defined in the future).
+    Other vendor-specific exporters (exporters that implement vendor protocols) should not be included in OpenTelemetry clients and should be placed elsewhere (the exact approach for storing and maintaining vendor-specific exporters will be defined in the future).

 ## OpenTelemetry Client Generic Design